brian-rose/atm320-thermodynamics/syllabus.md

 **If you need to miss a class** for a University-recognized reason, you must **email Professor Rose** ahead of time if at all possible and let me know.

-Lectures will be recorded to the extent possible.
-The videos will be provided to students who need to miss class for justified reasons.
+Lectures will be recorded to the extent possible, and provided to students who miss class for justified reasons.

 ## Academic integrity